 On being gendered correctly:

 • 97.2% of Public Service staff felt that most people gendered them correctly.
-This is lower for people of another gender or multiple genders (52.9%), transgender people (63.8%) or intersex people (83.1%).
+This was lower for people of another gender or multiple genders (52.9%), transgender people (63.8%) or intersex people (83.1%).

 Intersection of rainbow and disability: